-ALCA 590 - Administrator in Training (AIT)
+ALCA 590 - Administrator in Training (AIT) 6 credits

 This course provides 1000 hours of experience as administrator in training in a long-term care facility.
 Students who are not required to have AIT experience by their state certifying body will substitute 6 credits of ODL electives in lieu of the AIT course.
 The supervision of students in facility placements will be provided by the ALTCA co-directors.

 The ALTCA co-directors will assist in facilitating placement in AIT settings.

-GERO 501 - Gerontology and the Biological Nature of Disease 3 credits
+GERO 501 - Aging and the Biological Nature of Disease 3 credits

-This course focuses on the demographics and epidemiology of aging, chronic diseases of aging, disability and function, mortality and end-of-life issues, public health issues of aging and cognitive dysfunction.
+This course focuses on the demographics and epidemiology of aging, chronic diseases of aging, disability and function, mortality and end-of-life issues, public health issues of aging, theories of aging, measuring physical function and exploring theories of cognitive dysfunction.

-GERO 502 - Gerontology Service Delivery
+GERO 502 - Gerontology Service Delivery 3 credits

-The continuum of aging services, from home and community- based care, home health services, adult day care, assisted living/personal care, long-term care/continuing care retirement communities, the development of hospital units designed to meet the needs of older adults and innovative programs and technologies used for the enhancement of older adults will be examined in this course.
+The continuum of aging services, from home and community- based care, home health services, adult day care, assisted living/personal care, long-term care/continuing care retirement communities, housing issues, access to food, driving, safety and the utilization of community-based support programs.